peterjunpark/ROCm/docs/how-to/tuning-guides/mi300x/workload.rst

 After tuning the forked kernels, joining reduces the list of kernels so that fewer kernels will be considered for final use.
-Each kernel in the resulting list must have different values for the listed JoinParameters, for example, employing JoinParameters = MacroTile will result in only a few final kernels, each with a different MacroTile.
-If there are multiple kernels with the same MacroTile, only the fastest is kept.
-In Figure 2 the 7 forked kernel have been reduced to 3 joined kernels.
+Each kernel in the resulting list must have different values for the listed ``JoinParameters``, for example, employing ``JoinParameters`` = ``MacroTile`` will result in only a few final kernels, each with a different ``MacroTile``.
+If there are multiple kernels with the same ``MacroTile``, only the fastest is kept.
+In the above figure the 7 forked kernel have been reduced to 3 joined kernels.

 Step 6: Benchmark Join Parameters:

 Users can further tune parameters of the joined kernels.
-This steps is same as Steps 4 except that it tunes after joing so that there are fewer kernels to be tuned.
-In practice, this step isn’t used; using Step 4 is preferred so that all parameters are benchmarked before joinning.
+This steps is same as Steps 4 except that it tunes after joining so that there are fewer kernels to be tuned.
+In practice, this step is not used; using Step 4 is preferred so that all parameters are benchmarked before joining.

 Step 7: Benchmark Final Parameters: